table of contents

 - Vegetarians have an increased risk of deficiency because zinc levels are lower in vegetables than in meat.

-- Foods high in zinc include oysters, red meat, poultry are the highest; other good sources: seafood, nuts, beans, whole grains, fortified breakfast cereals, and dairy products.
+- Foods high in zinc include oysters, red meat, and poultry.
+Other good sources include seafood, nuts, beans, whole grains, fortified breakfast cereals, and dairy products.

 Can vitamin overdosing lead to hair loss?